joshbegley/nyt-latest/README.md

 `Just about every decision Boone made paid off as the top-seeded Yankees squeezed out a huge 6-5 win.`\
 https://nytimes.com/athletic/5821500/2024/10/06/yankees-aaron-boone-game-1-alds/

-**Royals left puzzled by replay decision in loss to Yankees: 'You could see the daylight'**\
+**'You could see the daylight': Royals left puzzled by replay decision in loss to Yankees**\
 `It was a familiar October play, leaving viewers studying pixelated close-ups of multiple angles and coming up with their own opinions. `\
 https://nytimes.com/athletic/5821503/2024/10/06/royals-yankees-replay-decision/